Review

 • The Form and Sink Down sectionals have a “flat spring suspension,” which I assume means it’s a sinuous spring system.
 This is good and acceptable for the price point.

-Floyd: Brand Vibe Check
+Brand Vibe Check Rating: 93%

 Vibing with a brand is important.
 Brands can also promote certain lifestyles and sustainability goals.
 That’s why it’s my goal to help you find a company and brand that you vibe with so that you’re as comfortable with your new couch as you are on your new couch.